damadei/BotServiceStressToolkit/docs/creating.md

 ![Sampler > Bot Service: Conversation Update](https://github.com/damadei/BotServiceStressToolkit/blob/master/docs/imgs/03-convupd.PNG)

 * **# of Responses Expected**: Number of responses expected after the conversation is started/updated.
+If your bot welcomes user with one message for example, you should configure this field as 1, if you send 3 messages, put 3 or if your bot stays mute after the conversation is started, leave it as zero.

 * **Members added**: Members which were added to the conversation, separated by comma.
 If you want to add the current user which is random and attached to the thread, the special syntax **${user}** can be used.